AlirezaTheH/auto-bump-versions/README.md

-# Bump Version
+# Auto Bump Versions
-GitHub action to bump version in `CHANGELOG.md`
-([Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format) and optionally bump other files' version using [BumpVer](https://github.com/mbarkhau/bumpver), then commit and push changes.
+GitHub action to automate bump version in `CHANGELOG.md` ([Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format) and optionally bump other files' version using [BumpVer](https://github.com/mbarkhau/bumpver), then commit and push changes.